Vyral/robert-mack-recruiting/_posts/2019-07-12-what-can-you-do-to-build-your-database.md

 I can’t tell you how many of my close friends never ended up calling me to help them buy or sell a home because they assumed I was too busy for them.
 That shouldn’t be happening to you.&nbsp;

 So find a database you’ll use (you’ll probably have to spend a little bit of money) and add your friends and family, past coworkers, your current and past clients, and anyone else you pay money to.
-My hair stylist is in my database—so is my mechanic.
+My hairstylist is in my database—so is my mechanic.

 **You need to grow your database every single day.** On my team, our goal is to grow our database by five to 10 individuals each day.
 How do I find these people?
 There are a variety of ways.
 They could be random connections at the grocery store.
-The could be the result of cold calling or expired listings.
+They could be the result of cold calling or expired listings.
 In any case, you should always be collecting data, and every time someone reaches out to you because they want to buy a home, they go into your database.&nbsp;

 How do you stay in touch with your database?
 We have a 55-point marketing plan, meaning we “touch” our clients at least 55 times per year through email, text, direct mail, newsletters, etc. If you don’t have a lot of money at your disposal, though, I think at a minimum you should do a monthly newsletter.
 Focus more on who’s getting that newsletter on a monthly basis rather than the content of that newsletter.&nbsp;